 Having a long-term happy marriage is often hard work.
 Typically you raise children, grow in your careers, and face the many challenges all relationships must deal with in life.
-However, when one spouse must add the role of being a caregiver to a parent or other elder family member the impact on the spousal relationship can be very difficult.
+However, when one spouse must add the role of being a caregiver to a parent or other elder family member, the impact on the spousal relationship can be complicated.

 Without an LTC policy, an extended care event can create a crisis.
 This crisis means family members must provide their long-term care services, or care services would be paid for through their savings.
 Sometimes both.

 Generally, only one child becomes the caregiver.
 Other siblings either don’t live nearby or have any interest or ability to provide care based on their careers, health, and family situation.
 This leads to sibling strife.
 But what happens to the one person to ends up with the responsibility of taking care of Mom or Dad?

 The couple’s life changes overnight.
 The financial situation can change.
 Simple things like vacations, or just eating out for dinner, become compromised.
 This places the other spouse with all the family responsibility since the caregiver’s hands are full.

 Carol Bradley Bursack is an author and veteran caregiver.
 She addresses this concern in her Dear Candid Caregiver column in HealthCentral.
 She answers an email from a caregiver wife who says she doesn’t want their marriage to deteriorate, but the caregiving situation is causing serious stress on both of them.
 Read her response by clicking here.